A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Data Analysis

-To evaluate the performance of each model, we employed five-fold cross-validation.
-In each fold, PurpleAir (PA) sensors were randomly split spatially to mitigate spatial bias, with 80\% for training and 20\% for testing each model.
-There are two types of prediction: estimating PM${2.5}$ concentrations at locations without PA sensors, which is our focus in this study; and forecasting future PM${2.5}$ levels at locations with PA sensors.
-The latter is not the subject of our current investigation.
-Model performance was assessed using five metrics: root mean squared error (RMSE) in \eqref{RMSE2}, symmetric mean absolute percentage error (SMAPE) in \eqref{SMAPE2}, mean absolute deviation (MAD) in \eqref{MAD}, the correlation (Cor) between predicted and observed PM$_{2.5}$concentrations, and 95\% prediction coverage.
-For geostatistical methods, we constructed 95\% prediction interval as illustrated in \eqref{eq:predcover}.
+Under this framework, two prediction tasks can be defined.
+The first is spatial interpolation, estimating PM$_{2.5}$ concentrations at locations without PA sensors, which is the primary focus of this study.
+The second is temporal forecasting of PM$_{2.5}$ at existing sensor sites, which is beyond the scope of the current analysis.

+Model performance was assessed using five metrics: root mean squared error (RMSE) in \eqref{RMSE2}, symmetric mean absolute percentage error (SMAPE) in \eqref{SMAPE2}, mean absolute deviation (MAD) in \eqref{MAD}, correlation (Cor) between predicted and observed PM$_{2.5}$ concentrations, and 95\% prediction coverage.
+For geostatistical methods, we constructed a 95\% prediction interval as illustrated in \eqref{eq:predcover}.

-where $n$ denotes the number of test samples, $Y_{i}$ represents the actual PM${2.5}$ concentration, and $\hat{Y}{i}$ denotes the corresponding predicted value.
-These metrics are essential for assessing the accuracy of our predictive models.
+where $n$ denotes the number of test samples, $Y_{i}$ represents the actual PM$_{2.5}$ concentration, and $\hat{Y}{i}$ denotes the corresponding predicted value.
+These metrics are essential to assess the accuracy of our predictive models.

+All model training and evaluation were conducted using the same training–test splits and metrics for consistency.
+The hyperparameters of the machine learning models were tuned using five-fold cross-validation, while the geostatistical parameters were estimated by maximum likelihood.
+After cross-validation was used to assess predictive performance, a final version of each model was fit using the full dataset with the same specifications and used for all subsequent analyses.

+To evaluate model adequacy beyond predictive accuracy, we assessed whether fitted models adequately removed spatial dependence from the residuals.
+Specifically, residuals at held-out test locations were examined using global Moran’s I statistics, which are standard diagnostics for detecting remaining spatial autocorrelation.
+All reported performance metrics and residual diagnostics in this manuscript should therefore be interpreted as measures of within-area interpolation performance rather than as assessments of generalization to spatially independent regions.\\